HannahOlagunju/Health-Spending-and-Life-Expectancy/README.md

 # Health-Spending-and-Life-Expectancy
-Performing an exploratory data analysis usin an example dataset on Seaborn online repository
+Performing an exploratory data analysis using an example dataset on Seaborn online repository

 ## Introduction